 TMJ Disorder

-What is Temporomandibular joint Disorder
+Temporomandibular joint Disorder

+What is TMJ disorder?
 Your jaw is attached to the temporal bones of your skull, which are located in front of each ear, by a hinge called the temporomandibular joint.
 Your jaw may move up, down, and side to side.
 Temporomandibular joint diseases are issues with your jaw and the facial muscles that regulate it (TMD).
 TMD is a condition that can make it difficult for you to open and close your mouth comfortably.
 It is characterized by pain.

 Symptoms of TMJ disorder